The Tree of Forty Fruit

 Edited by LMG Calla Victoria

 Van Aken's first attempt at "art-iculture" was in 2008 when he grafted veggies together to create strange plants for his Eden exhibition, and shortly after that he started to work on the hybridized fruit trees that are now the Tree of Forty Fruit.
 Intrigued by the process known as transubstantiation (how the appearance of a thing remains the same while the reality changes), Van Aken transubstantiated fruit trees.

 Each tree begins as a slightly odd-looking specimen resembling some kind of science project for most of the year.
 However in the spring, the trees bloom to reveal an incredibly striking and though-provoking example of what happens when nature inspires art.
 These trees bloom in different hues of pink, white, and crimson; then in late summer the trees set fruit and they bear more fruit over the course of several months.
-Van Aken's trees produce an incredible harvest of plums, peaches, apricots, nectarines, and almonds; including many you've never seen before.
+Van Aken's trees produce an incredible harvest of plums, peaches, apricots, nectarines, and almonds; including many fruits you've never seen before.

 Graciously wanting to share a good thing, Van Aken has created and placed 16 of these awesome trees in museums, community centers, and private art collections around the country, including Newton, Massachusetts; Pound Ridge, New York; Short Hills, New Jersey; Bentonville, Arkansas; and San Jose, California.
 Using a unique process he calls "sculpting through grafting," Van Aken creates trees that grow and support more than forty varieties of stone fruit including many heirlooms, antique, and native varieties.
 When Van Aken decides to donate one of these amazing trees, he first visits the geographic area and researches what grows best in that zone and creates for that perspective.